Spring Asparagus and Pea Risotto

 2 teaspoons freshly squeezed lemon juice

-1 cup shredded Parmesan cheese (not the powdered kind)
+1 cup shredded Parmesan Romano cheese (not the powder)

 1 tablespoon finely chopped flat leaf parsley